Upsolver/Documentation_Old/Functions/Calculated/date.md

 Convert a date string in the provided format into a date.
 If the date is missing or not in the correct format, this feature will not return a value.

-Properties:
+### Properties

- * Format - The format to use on the date string.
+ * __Format__ - The format to use on the date string.
 The format uses the Java DateTimeFormatter format (https://docs.oracle.com/javase/9/docs/api/java/time/format/DateTimeFormatter.html).
 For example, yyyy-MM-dd HH:mm:ss will parse strings of the format 2017-07-23 14:33:54. yyyy-MM-dd'T'HH:mm:ss.SSS'Z' will parse strings in the format 2017-07-23T14:33:54.756Z.

 {% raw %}